Psychedelics: An Overview

 Counterculture: Definition and Examples

-Counterculture refers to a social movement that contradicts mainstream values, beliefs and norms.
+Counterculture refers to a social movement that opposes mainstream values, beliefs, and norms.
 Examples of counterculture include the Hippie and Beatnik movements in the 1960s and 1950s respectively.
 These movements aimed at rejecting materialistic values and promoting individual freedom and nonconformity.
-Counterculturalists tend to express their disapproval through alternative lifestyles, music, dressing style and literature.
+Counterculturalists tend to express their disapproval through alternative lifestyles, music, dressing styles, and literature.

 Such movements have always had a significant impact on society’s psyche as they often challenge established social norms.
 The rebellious nature of counterculture continuously sparks debates around morality and ethics in society.
 Some view it as a form of expression that enriches culture; others view it as socially detrimental.